Cutoff for Random Walks on Upper Triangular Matrices: Typical Distance and Diameter

-This section focuses on distances from a fixed point in the directed random Cayley graph of a a Heisenberg matrix group $H_{p,d}$, with $p$ prime and $d \ge 3$.
-Recall the definition of \textit{typical distance}: when $G \coloneqq H_{p,d}$ and there are $k$ generators, for $R \ge 0$ and $\beta \in (0,1)$, write
+This section focusses on distances from a fixed point in the directed random Cayley graph of the upper triangular matrix group $\ugr$, with $p$ prime and $d \ge 3$.
+Recall the definition of \textit{typical distance}: when $G \cq \ugr$ and there are $k$ generators, for $R \ge 0$ and $\beta \in (0,1)$, write

 emphasising explicitly the dependence on $d$ for the latter statistic.